 Therapy goes by many names; such as psychotherapy, talk therapy, or counseling.
-The common misconception is that therapy is only for people with a mental disorder.
-While it is true that almost all psychiatric patients benefit from therapy, those without mental disorders often reap its benefits as well.
+The common misconception is that therapy is only for people with a mental health condition.
+While it is true that almost all psychiatric patients benefit from therapy, those without mental health disorders often reap its benefits as well.
 Therapy is conducted with a therapist who will help you explore emotions, behaviors, experiences, and more that may be causing problems in your life.

 You may have many questions about therapy, including what it is like and what to expect when you go.
 Below you can find answers to some of the most commonly asked questions:

 What can I expect at my first therapy session?

 Your first therapy session is an opportunity for both you and your therapist to get to know each other.
 The first thing you do may be to fill out paperwork.
 This often includes information about confidentiality, billing, and insurance.